Rick Santorum Fast Facts

 February 15, 2012 - Releases his last four years of tax returns showing he earned more than $3.6 million.

-February 10, 2015 - Santorum and wife Karen release a book about their daughter entitled "Bella's Gift."
+February 10, 2015 - Santorum and wife Karen publish a book about their daughter entitled "Bella's Gift."

 May 27, 2015 - Santorum launches a campaign for the GOP presidential nomination.